 With only ten dollars, Mike wondered where to visit as he roamed in the lovely Balboa Park in San Diego, California.
-As a lover of cars and motorcycle, he still had not decided on his destination, he noticed a huge and magnificent building next to the Aerospace Museum.
-The sign board read, “San Diego Automotive Museum”.
+As a lover of cars and motorcycles, he still had not decided on his destination, he noticed a huge and magnificent building next to the Aerospace Museum.
+The signboard read, “San Diego Automotive Museum”.
 It was such an excellent piece of architecture that he could resist getting into it.
 Once inside, he asked the receptionist, “What a building, can I enter?” to which the beautiful receptionist replied with a captivating smile, “Of course, for only seven dollars”.
 What a piece of luck.
 Mike paid the money and majestically marched into the cool building.
 Indeed, this building.
-Constructed in the mid 1930s for the California Pacific International Exposition, is a worthy of praise and acclamation.
+Constructed in the mid-1930s for the California Pacific International Exposition, is worthy of praise and acclamation.
 Only later did Mike come to learn that this building was once the California State Building.

 As he walked inside, he could not stop himself from opening his mouth in amazement at the number of antique cars and motorcycles in display.
 “This is the most beautiful place”, he said to himself.
 Just as he looked at the splendid blue tucker with glittering beauty, the tour guide approached him.
 “Did you know that Preston Tucker’s company made only fifty one of these cars before they folded?” the guide asked.
 This was a complete surprise to Mike who could not imagine the reason that forced a company to stop producing such wonderful cars.
 Of course the closure of the company was in a controversial manner with many speculations as to the people who instigated the company’s downfall.
 However, this should not take the gloss out of this extraordinary car.